tymyrddin/red-basic/source/docs/crypto/Forgery-attack.md

 5 Broadcast D′ including C′,T′ and associated data to all group members except the targeted group member and send the original D to the targeted member via the service server.
 ```
+## Notes

+This attack can be mounted by an E2EE adversary, able to bypass the client-to-server transport encryption.